Why Your Rule Engine Should Be Boring. And What It Means If It Isn't

 It means there are no surprises.
 No moments where a developer looks at the logs and says something has started behaving differently.
 No outcomes that require explanation beyond pointing to the rule and showing exactly how it was applied.

 It means that when an auditor asks why a specific decision was made, the answer is immediate and precise.
 Not an approximation.
-A rule, a version, a set of conditions evaluated, an outcome produced.
-Verifiable, reproducible, and — yes — boring.
+A rule, a version, the conditions evaluated, and the outcome produced.
+Verifiable.
+Reproducible.
+And—yes—boring.

 In a system that governs credit decisions, compliance validations, benefit eligibility, or insurance adjudication, boring execution is not a limitation.
 It is the point.